The Chromatic Lagrangian: Wavefunctions and Open Gromov-Witten Conjectures: Introduction

 After quantization in each chart $\cP_\Gamma$, the Lagrangian subvariety $\cM_\Gamma \subset \cP_\Gamma$ becomes a left ideal $\cI_\Gamma$, and we can identify the left $\cP_\Gamma$-module $\cP_\Gamma/\cI_\Gamma$ with the principal ideal defined by cyclic vector $\Psi_\Gamma \in \bC[[\{X_i\}]],$ satisfying $\cI_\Gamma \Psi_\Gamma = 0$ in the standard representation defined by exponentiating the Weyl representation: $(U_i\cdot f)(X) = X_if(x),$ $(V_i\cdot f)(X) = f(q^2X_i),$ where ${q = e^{\pi i \hbar^2}}.$ The generators for $\cI_\Gamma$ are relations determined by the faces of $\Gamma$, giving us concrete $q$-difference equations for $\Psi_\Gamma.$ For example, in the case where $\Gamma$ is the tetrahedron graph, $S_\Gamma$ is a genus-one surface and the quantum torus has generators $U$ and $V$ obeying ${VU = q^2UV}.$ For a certain choice of framed seed (see Figure~\ref{fig:alg-reframed-canoe} and Lemma~\ref{lem:reframed-canoe}), the face equations are all equivalent to $(1 -U -V)\Psi = 0$, and the unique power-series solution is $\Psi = \Phi(-q^{-1}X),$ where $\Phi(x) = \prod_{n\geq 0}(1+q^{2n+1}x)^{-1}$ is a quantum dilogarithm.

 The equations for $\cI_\Gamma$ are compatible with mutations $\Gamma \rightsquigarrow \Gamma'$, meaning generators of $\cI_{\Gamma'}$ are related to generators of $\cI_{\Gamma}$ by a cluster coordinate transformation, and these are effected (up to a known basis change) by conjugation by a quantum dilogarithm.
 The upshot is that graph mutations change the wavefunction by the action of the quantum dilogarithm, and as long as can make sense of this action on the ring of power series, we may compute the resulting wavefunction.
-We call such mutations \emph{admissible.} What is more, we can effect changes of other aspects of a framed seed (phase, framing, basis) by known operators, as well.
+We call such mutations \emph{admissible.} In Lemma~\ref{lem:grpd-rep}, we show that the action on formal power series yields an \emph{algebraic representation} of the admissible part of the framed seed groupoid, meaning that in addition to mutation, we can as well effect changes of other data of a framed seed (phase, framing, basis) by known operators.
 Moreover, the necklace graph $\Gamma_{\rm neck}$ (see Figure \ref{fig:necklacecanoe}) is a distinguished base point for the framed seed groupoid, with known wavefunction $\Psi_{\Gamma_{\rm neck}} \equiv 1.$ So we can find any wavefunction for any point on the framed seed groupoid connected to this basepoint by an admissible path.

 One must check that the resulting wavefunction is independent of path, and this amounts to checking that the cluster modular group (the automorphisms of the standard quantum torus determined by loops in the groupoid) acts trivially on the necklace wavefunction.
 This can be verified explicitly by observing that the necklace wavefunction is uniquely determined by the defining equations for the ideal.